 Statistical analysis of all collected data has to be conducted in order to identify outliers.
-The data will thus be checked for normal distribution and homogeneity of variance.
+Therefore the data will be checked for normal distribution and homogeneity of variance.
 Potential outliers have to be checked and decisions regarding whether to include outliers in further data comparison should be made on a case-by-case basis.
-If this statistical analysis is likely to cause all research results to be excluded from further data analysis, it would then be necessary to provide evidence that such research is not appropriate to describe the commercial culture of the specific aquatic species.
+If this statistical analysis would cause all research results to be excluded from further data analysis, it would then be necessary to provide evidence that such research is not appropriate to describe the commercial culture of the specific aquatic species.

-Statistical analysis should be conducted per topic (certified farm data, non-certified farm data, scientific research studies, field studies) to calculate the average value, median, quartiles, maximum and minimum values for each of the four.
-Averages, medians and/or percentiles will then be used equally for setting the metric performance level for the standard.
+Statistical analysis should be conducted per topic (certified farm data, non-certified farm data, scientific research studies, field studies) to calculate the average value, median, quartiles,